 After Williams falls and leaves, No. 5 UNC outlasts Clemson

-Instead, the Tar Heels hung tough.
-Coby White had 28 points behind six 3-pointers, and North Carolina (24-5) maintained a share of first place in the Atlantic Coast Conference, tied with No. 2 Virginia at 14-2 with a week left in the regular season.
-They also survived a tight finish, when the Tigers cut a seven-point lead to two.
-The outcome wasn’t certain until Shelton Mitchell lost the ball driving into two North Carolina defenders in the final seconds.
+Coby White had 28 points behind six 3-pointers, and the Tar Heels (24-5) maintained a share of first place in the Atlantic Coast Conference, tied with No. 2 Virginia at 14-2 with a week left in the regular season.
+They also survived a tight ending where the Tigers (17-12, 7-9) cut a seven-point lead to two.
+But Shelton Mitchell lost the ball driving into two North Carolina defenders in the final seconds.

 Cameron Johnson had 19 points with six 3s of his own, and Luke Maye had 13 points and 10 rebounds.